Table of Contents

-Many famous diets suggest consuming a high amount of protein and very little carbohydrates or low-fat.
+Many famous diets suggest consuming a high amount of protein and very few carbohydrates or low-fat.
 But what is the meaning of this?

 To put that in perspective, one four-ounce serving of turkey contains about thirty-four grams of protein.

-So, consuming two to five servings of turkey daily would meet the recommended amount of protein for the average person.
-Someone consuming outside of this range, thirty-five percent and beyond, would likely be eating a “high” protein nutrition or fit food.
+So, consuming two to five servings of turkey daily would meet the recommended amount of protein for the average person that’s ideal protein diet.
+Someone consuming outside of this range, thirty-five percent and beyond, would likely be eating “high” protein nutrition or fit food.

-fit food, like carbohydrates and fats, it’s a macronutrient, which means that the human body needs it in relatively large quantities — when compared to micronutrients like vitamins and minerals — to survive.
+fit diet, like carbohydrates and fats, it’s a macronutrient, which means that the human body needs it in relatively large quantities — when compared to micronutrients like vitamins and minerals — to survive.

 protein also plays a role in our ability to produce hormones.
 Such as human growth hormone and insulin.
 Which are vital in the body’s ability to grow and respond to blood sugar levels.

 protein consumption also influences almost every bodily process.
 Enzymes, which are chemicals made up of the building blocks of proteins — amino acids.
 Are responsible for things like metabolism, reproduction, respiration, and vision.